 The share is usually between 25-75% of the overall property value.
 First-time buyers would then pay rent on the outstanding share.
 The scheme also allows first-time buyers to purchase larger shares once they’re financially in a position to do so.

 Do I qualify for help to buy shared ownership?

 To qualify for the Help to Buy Shared Ownership in England you must:

-- be a first-time buyer.
+- Be a first-time buyer.
 Or you used to own a home but can’t afford to buy one now.
-Or are an existing shared owner looking to move.
+Or you’re an existing shared owner looking to move.

 Other qualifying criteria for Help to Buy Shared Ownership:

-- Groups such as military personnel can often be given priority to obtain Help to Buy Shared Ownership
+- Groups such as military personnel can often be given priority to obtain a Help to Buy mortgage.

 - Councils with their own shared ownership home-building programmes may have some priority groups based on local housing needs.

 Older people’s shared ownership scheme

 There is a specific scheme for those aged 55 or over called the Older People’s Shared Ownership scheme.